Psalms Summaries of Those Studied October 10, 2014-September 5, 2018

 Psalm 90.
 God is eternal while man is temporal and sinful, so man should focus his life on the LORD—Yahweh—and pray for Yahweh's blessings in life.
 So teach us to number our days.
 This was most likely written during the exodus (1445-1405 BC) while Israel was experiencing rebellious and therefore unhappy times in the Sinai desert, and probably near the end of Moses' life.
 Moses, the man of God, declares that the everlasting Lord, God, has always been the home or dwelling place—place of security—for Israel and mankind because he is eternal, the creator, the master, the one who sets the rules, the one who judges and blesses, and is not bound by time, while man is bound by time and time quickly fades away.
 Man also sins and clings to the wrong perspective and values.
 Because of this repeated sin God is angry.
 He judges sin, and though man may live seventy or eighty years, the time goes fast and is full of labor and sorrow.
 Moses then pleads that God will instruct them to number their days and realize how few each person has so that they use them wisely.
 He also asks Yahweh to return, to pity them, to satisfy them with his lovingkindness, to make them glad, to show them his work and majesty, and concludes with the appeal that Adonay Elohim's favor will be upon them and that he will confirm and establish their work.

 Psalm 91.
 Security for the one who trusts, loves, and knows Yahweh.
 He who dwells in the shelter of the Most High.
 The psalmist (LXX names David) testifies that he (the I section) takes shelter in the Most High, and will live under the protection of the Almighty, identified as Yahweh (LORD) and God.
 He is the psalmist’s refuge and fortress whom he trusts (Psalm 91.1-2).
 The writer then addresses others (the you section) proclaiming that Yahweh delivers from personal traps set for you and from disease.
 His faithfulness is your shield.
 You need not fear attacks that come at night or in the day, need not fear disease, or even death that is all around you.
 You will understand that the destruction is retribution on the wicked, and it will not harm you because the LORD is your refuge and dwelling place (Psalm 91.5-10).
-The LORD will command his angels to guard you, and in fact you will come through as victors (Psalm 91.11-13).
-The LORD speaks the last section.
+The LORD will command his angels to guard you, and in fact you will come through as victors (Psalm 91.11-13 The LORD speaks the last section.
 He clearly promises that the person who loves him and knows him well has the privilege of deliverance, security, prayer, answered prayer, encouragement, rescue, honor, life, and will experience the LORD’S deliverance (Psalm 91.14-16).

 Psalm 95.
 Sing, Worship, Listen to, and Believe God.
 We are the people of his pasture and the sheep of his hand.
 Israel is to joyfully worship him because he is Creator, God, and Shepherd.
 At the same time the Israelites are warned against hardening their hearts in unbelief and disobedience like the Exodus generation did at Meribah (Rephidim) and Massah (Kadesh).
 They are to joyfully sing, shout, come before the LORD God with thanksgiving and psalms because he is the only great God and King, creator and owner of his creation; and to worship, bow down, and kneel before our LORD, our Maker, our God, and our shepherd because we are his people and his sheep; and we are to listen to and believe God, so not to imitate the Exodus generation who hardened their hearts against God by disbelieving him and therefore failed to enter the rest he provided for them.
 And by application all God's people, should respond to the LORD God with song, worship, attention, and faith.